dgaydukov/cert-aws/sa/files/sa.md

 * without anything, just call it directly using `signal-resource` api
 * with `WaitConditionHandle` (in this case you have to curl it's url), keep in mind that for each update if you need new wait you have to create new `WaitConditionHandle`, cause old already passed timeout
-* with `CreationPolicy` (in this case you have to call `cfn-signal` cli utility)
+* with `CreationPolicy` (in this case you have to call `cfn-signal` cli utility) Stack sets (`AWS::CloudFormation::StackSet`, see `sa/cloudformation/cf-multi-region.yml`) - native CF concept to create multi-account/region stack (before you have to use custom resource).
+You create set in one region for one account, and from there it creates resource to another regions/accounts.
+There are 2 types of permission model:
+* self-managed - you create iam roles in target account that account in which stack set is deployed
+* service-managed - if you deploy stacks in account managed by aws org, you don't have to create roles (they would be created automatically under-the-hood)
+Stack instance - reference to a stack in target account within region (can exist without stack, if stack can't be created, stack instance - shows the reason).

 ###### IAM
 There are 3 types of permission: